5 Resin Mistakes UK Beginners Make | Curing Tips

 • Move small portions to clean airtight bottles to use actively and maintain the large containers in the upright position with the cap on.

-• Add in layers; observe batch size to prevent exotherm.
+• Add in layers: monitor batch size to prevent exotherm.

 Frequently Asked Questions: